 - 1 song = $.99

-Sometimes human beings say that a track can exchange the arena, but no person ever says that approximately artwork.
+Sometimes, humans say a track can exchange the arena, but no person ever says approximately artwork.
 So theoretically, if humans want an alternate, $.99 is the rate we should pay for it.

 (1) There are fewer painters than there are musicians.